The Works Cited page is the list of sources used in the research paper. It should be its own page at the end of the paper.

 Continue with the numbering convention used throughout the paper by including your last name and the page number in the upper right-hand corner of the Works Cited page.

-Each entry in your Works Cited list should have a hanging indent where the first line of the entry is closer to the left margin then all of the following lines.
+Each entry in your Works Cited list should have a hanging indent where the first line of the entry is closer to the left margin than all of the following lines.
 See how to create a hanging indent in Word or Word Online.